jufgutierrezgo/python-vlc-rm/README.rst

 What is VLC-RM ?
 ============

-VLC-RM is a package designed to simulated Visible Light Communication systems based on Color Shift Keying modulation inside of indoor environments.
-The package computes the propagation for multiple light wavelengths in a rectagular empty room, from a recursive model presented [1].
+VLC-RM is a package designed to simulated Visible Light Communication (VLC) systems based on Color Shift Keying modulation inside of indoor environments.
+The package computes the light propagation for multiple wavelengths in a rectagular empty room.
+From a modified version of the Recursive Model (RM) presented [1], this package reports the DC gain at each central wavelengths.
+To compute this propagation, VLC-RM considers the spectral power distribution of multiple LEDs, the spectral response of the multiple color detectors, and the room's walls reflectance at central wavelengths.

+VLC-RM is composed of 5 modules:

+#.
+Transmitter module:

+#.
+Photodetector module:

+#.
+Room module:

+#.
+Recursive-model module:

+#.
+Symbols Error Rate module:

 * Free software: BSD 3-Clause License